ShantanuShinde/Concierge-bot-regular-gpt/README.md

 ## How To Run

 1. Clone this repo.
+2. Install sCASP following the steps at [s(CASP) GitLab page](https://gitlab.software.imdea.org/ciao-lang/sCASP).
+3. Install openai.
-2. (optional) Prepare your own knowledge base follow the format of `data/knowledge.pl` and cover it.
+4. (optional) Prepare your own knowledge base follow the format of `data/knowledge.pl` and cover it.
-3. Run `python main.py` and start chat.
+5. Run `python main.py` and start chat.